|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

-10. If the cost of a MSR per kWt exceeds the cost of a FNR per kWe the high temperature heat produced by a MSR can be replaced by electricity from a FNR and the whole concept of a MSR becomes financially unviable.
+9. If the cost of a MSR per kWt is comparable to the cost of a FNR per kWe the high temperature heat produced by a MSR can easily be replaced by electricity from a FNR and the whole concept of a MSR becomes financially unviable.

 MSRs are fast neutron nuclear reactors in which the fuel is dissolved in a pool of molten salt.
 In theory the salt could be NaF, NaCl, LiF or LiCl.
 However, Use of Li requires separation of Li-6 from Li-7 because the Li-6 absorbs neutrons to form H-3 and He-4.
 Use of Cl requires separation of Cl-35 from Cl-37 because Cl-35 absorbs neutrons to form Cl-36 which is a nuclear waste disposal nightmare due to its half life of 308,000 years.
 From a nuclear waste perspective the best salt is NaF.
 However, NaF has a melting point of 993 degrees C. At the melting point of NaF there is rapid thermal expansion.
 A practical NaF MSR operates with the salt pool at close to 1100 degrees C. This temperature is so high that it triggers a lot of material problems.

 A molten salt mixture currently receiving attention for possible use in MSRs is LiF/BeF2, which is claimed to have a melting point in the range 360 C to 459 C and to have the best neutronic properties of all the fluoride salt combinations that are appropriate for reactor use.
 The Li component must be monoisotopic Li-7.